Limookiplimo/SQLAnalytics/README.md

 ## Takehome Interview

-This my submission for the data enalytics engineer interview at Angaza.
+This my submission for the data analytics engineer interview at Angaza.